ygemici/osz/docs/services.md

 ----

 This service manages all the other, non-system services.
 Those include user session daemon, mailer daemon, print daemon, web server etc.
-You can skip init and start a rescue shell instead with the boot patamerer `rescueshell=true`.
+You can command init to avoid user services and start only a rescue shell instead with the boot patamerer `rescueshell=true`.
+Also, if compiled with [DEBUG = 1](https://github.com/bztsrc/osz/blob/master/Config) and if you set `debug=test` [boot parameter](https://github.com/bztsrc/osz/blob/master/docs/bootopts.md), a special `test` process will be started instead of `init` that will do system tests.

 Typical functions: start(), stop(), restart(), status().